 The very first thing you can do as a self-care routine is to maintain a sleep routine.
 Not being able to sleep properly or getting a few hours of sleep can escalate mental health issues.
 According to the studies performed on sleep patterns, people with a history of insomnia are four times as likely to be depressive.

 Balanced sleep patterns are significant for teenagers.
 Without enough sleep, these individuals cannot make suitable decisions nor have strong immunity.
-A proper amount of sleep every night can improve academic performance, behavioral responses, and mental health capacities overall.
+Proper sleep every night can improve academic performance, behavioral responses, and mental health capacities overall.

 Another crucial element is leisure activities.
 Working alone on a creative project or reading a book can be some methods of reducing depressive symptoms.
 You do not have to do something complicated or costly.
 Simple things such as gardening, cooking classes, or art projects can do the trick.